aspose-cells/Aspose.Cells-API-References/english/java/com.aspose.cells/shapetextalignment/_index.md

 ```

-For the description of this property, please see [getNumberOfColumns()](../../com.aspose.cells/shapetextalignment\#getNumberOfColumns--)
+Sets the number of columns of text in the bounding rectangle.

 **Parameters:**
 | Parameter | Type | Description |